SidRoberts/centum/docs/forms/example.md

 );
 ```

-Filters are applied before validating the data.
+Filters are applied before validating the data, which means that unnecessary whitespace or formatting issues are taken care of before running checks against the field values.
+This leads to more reliable validation and fewer false negatives.

 Now we need to encapsulate them into a [`Centum\Forms\Form`](https://github.com/SidRoberts/centum/blob/main/src/Forms/Form.php):